 The terms of the proposed merger, including the consideration to be received by the Alpine shareholders, are the result of arm's length negotiations between the representatives of Alpine and Midland.
 The unanimous decision of the Alpine board of directors to approve the merger, adopt the merger agreement, and recommend that the shareholders vote to adopt the merger agreement was the result of extensive discussions and deliberation that took place over a period of several months, with scheduled formal discussions occurring at several meetings of the Alpine board of directors.
 There were also multiple information discussions regarding transactions generally and the Midland transaction specifically between Alpine executive management and members of the board of directors and Alpine's outside advisors.
 Both Sheshunoff and Chapman provided multiple presentations to the Alpine board of directors.
-This discussion of the information and factors considered by the Alpine board of directors includes the material factors considered by the Alpine board of directors, but it is not intended to be exhaustive and may not include all the factors considered by the Alpine board of directors, lut it is not intended to be exhaustive and may not include all the factors considered by the Alpine board of directors did not quantify or assign any relative or specific weights to the various factors that it considered, and the complexity of these matters, Alpine's board of directors did not quantify or assign any relative or specific weights to the various factors that it considered in reaching its determination to adopt and approve the merger agreement, the merger and the other transactions contemplated by the merger agreement.
+This discussion of the information and factors considered by the Alpine board of directors includes the material factors considered by the Alpine board of directors, but it is not intended to be exhaustive and may not include all the factors considered by the Alpine board of directors, lux view of the warious factors that it considered, and the complexity of these matters, Alpine's board of directors did not quantify or assign any relative or specific weights to the various factors that it considered in reaching its determination to adopt and approve the merger agreement, the merger and the other transactions contemplated by the merger agreement.
 Rather, the Alpine board of directors viewed its position and unanimous recommendation as being based on the totality of the information presented to and factors considered by it, including discussions with, and questioning of, Alpine's executive management, the Evaluation Team and its financial and legal advisors.
+In addition, individual members of the Alpine board of directors may have given differing weights to different factors.
+It should be noted that this explanation of the re